Geode Capital Management LLC Acquires 269,543 Shares of The Kroger Co. (NYSE:KR)

-Geode Capital Management LLC raised its position in The Kroger Co.
-(NYSE:KR) by 2.0% during the second quarter, according to its most recent filing with the SEC.
-The firm owned 13,427,096 shares of the company’s stock after purchasing an additional 269,543 shares during the period.
-Geode Capital Management LLC owned 1.80% of The Kroger worth $513,065,000 as of its most recent filing with the SEC.
+Geode Capital Management LLC boosted its holdings in The Kroger Co.
+(NYSE:KR) by 2.0% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 13,427,096 shares of the company’s stock after acquiring an additional 269,543 shares during the quarter.
+Geode Capital Management LLC owned 1.80% of The Kroger worth $513,065,000 at the end of the most recent quarter.

-Several other institutional investors also recently added to or reduced their stakes in KR.
-Ritholtz Wealth Management acquired a new position in shares of The Kroger during the 1st quarter valued at $296,000.
-Panagora Asset Management Inc. lifted its position in shares of The Kroger by 18.4% during the 1st quarter.
-Panagora Asset Management Inc. now owns 397,588 shares of the company’s stock valued at $14,309,000 after acquiring an additional 61,753 shares during the period.
-Navellier & Associates Inc increased its stake in The Kroger by 40.0% during the 1st quarter.
-Navellier & Associates Inc now owns 222,563 shares of the company’s stock valued at $8,010,000 after purchasing an additional 63,638 shares in the last quarter.
-Quadrant Capital Group LLC increased its stake in The Kroger by 55.4% during the 1st quarter.
-Quadrant Capital Group LLC now owns 18,997 shares of the company’s stock valued at $684,000 after purchasing an additional 6,771 shares in the last quarter.
-Finally, Y Intercept Hong Kong Ltd bought a new stake in The Kroger during the 1st quarter valued at $479,000.
-Institutional investors own 82.42% of the company’s stock.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
+Vident Investment Advisory LLC increased its stake in The Kroger by 27.9% in the second quarter.
+Vident Investment Advisory LLC now owns 275,707 shares of the company’s stock valued at $10,562,000 after acquiring an additional 60,218 shares during the period.
+Seven Eight Capital LP bought a new stake in The Kroger during the second quarter worth about $728,000.
+Public Sector Pension Investment Board grew its stake in The Kroger by 64.8% during the second quarter.
+Public Sector Pension Investment Board now owns 118,680 shares of the company’s stock worth $4,547,000 after buying an additional 46,680 shares during the last quarter.
+ProShare Advisors LLC grew its stake in The Kroger by 5.6% during the second quarter.
+ProShare Advisors LLC now owns 150,194 shares of the company’s stock worth $5,754,000 after buying an additional 7,924 shares during the last quarter.
+Finally, Private Advisor Group LLC grew its stake in The Kroger by 18.8% during the second quarter.
+Private Advisor Group LLC now owns 33,012 shares of the company’s stock worth $1,265,000 after buying an additional 5,224 shares during the last quarter.
+82.42% of the stock is currently owned by institutional investors and hedge funds.

-In related news, VP Todd A. Foley sold 28,874 shares of the company’s stock in a transaction that occurred on Tuesday, October 5th.
-The shares were sold at an average price of $39.83, for a total value of $1,150,051.42.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, VP Carin L. Fike sold 783 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
+In other The Kroger news, SVP Mary Ellen Adcock sold 18,500 shares of The Kroger stock in a transaction dated Tuesday, September 14th.
+The shares were sold at an average price of $42.08, for a total value of $778,480.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Carin L. Fike sold 783 shares of The Kroger stock in a transaction dated Wednesday, September 15th.
 The stock was sold at an average price of $42.04, for a total transaction of $32,917.32.
-Following the completion of the transaction, the vice president now owns 34,766 shares in the company, valued at $1,461,562.64.
+Following the completion of the sale, the vice president now owns 34,766 shares of the company’s stock, valued at approximately $1,461,562.64.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 74,624 shares of company stock worth $3,010,079.
-Insiders own 1.35% of the company’s stock.
+In the last quarter, insiders sold 74,624 shares of company stock valued at $3,010,079.
+Corporate insiders own 1.35% of the company’s stock.

-The Kroger (NYSE:KR) last released its quarterly earnings data on Thursday, September 9th.
-The company reported $0.80 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $0.16.
-The business had revenue of $31.68 billion for the quarter, compared to the consensus estimate of $30.69 billion.
+The Kroger (NYSE:KR) last announced its quarterly earnings results on Thursday, September 9th.
+The company reported $0.80 EPS for the quarter, beating analysts’ consensus estimates of $0.64 by $0.16.
+The firm had revenue of $31.68 billion during the quarter, compared to analysts’ expectations of $30.69 billion.
 The Kroger had a net margin of 0.87% and a return on equity of 28.26%.
-The company’s revenue was up 3.9% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.73 earnings per share.
-As a group, equities research analysts anticipate that The Kroger Co. will post 3.28 EPS for the current year.
+The company’s revenue for the quarter was up 3.9% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.73 earnings per share.
+On average, sell-side analysts forecast that The Kroger Co. will post 3.28 earnings per share for the current year.

-The Kroger declared that its Board of Directors has approved a share repurchase plan on Thursday, June 17th that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the company to purchase up to 3.3% of its stock through open market purchases.
-Stock buyback plans are typically a sign that the company’s board of directors believes its shares are undervalued.
+The Kroger announced that its Board of Directors has authorized a stock repurchase program on Thursday, June 17th that allows the company to repurchase $1.00 billion in shares.
+This repurchase authorization allows the company to buy up to 3.3% of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s leadership believes its shares are undervalued.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 1st.
-Stockholders of record on Monday, November 15th will be issued a $0.21 dividend.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 2.13%.
+Shareholders of record on Monday, November 15th will be paid a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a yield of 2.13%.
 The ex-dividend date is Friday, November 12th.
-The Kroger’s payout ratio is 24.21%.
+The Kroger’s dividend payout ratio is currently 24.21%.

-A number of analysts have commented on the stock.
-Barclays boosted their price target on shares of The Kroger from $35.00 to $37.00 and gave the company an “underweight” rating in a research note on Monday, September 13th.
-Morgan Stanley boosted their price target on shares of The Kroger from $31.00 to $34.00 and gave the company an “underweight” rating in a research note on Monday, September 20th.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of The Kroger from $36.00 to $41.00 and gave the company a “hold” rating in a research note on Monday, June 21st.
-Citigroup upped their target price on shares of The Kroger from $37.00 to $41.00 and gave the stock a “neutral” rating in a research note on Friday, June 18th.
-Finally, upped their target price on shares of The Kroger from $37.00 to $41.00 and gave the stock a “neutral” rating in a research note on Friday, June 18th.
-Four analysts have rated the stock with a sell rating, thirteen have issued a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $38.44.
+KR has been the topic of several research analyst reports.
+BMO Capital Markets upped their price objective on shares of The Kroger from $36.00 to $39.00 and gave the stock a “market perform” rating in a research note on Monday, September 13th.
+Credit Suisse Group upped their price objective on shares of The Kroger from $36.00 to $40.00 and gave the stock a “neutral” rating in a research note on Monday, September 13th.
+Wells Fargo & Company upped their price objective on shares of The Kroger from $39.00 to $46.00 and gave the stock an “equal weight” rating in a research note on Tuesday, September 7th.
+UBS Group upped their price objective on shares of The Kroger from $35.00 to $40.00 and gave the stock a “neutral” rating in a research note on Friday, June 18th.
+Finally, Morgan Stanley upped their price objective on shares of The Kroger from $31.00 to $34.00 and gave the stock an “underweight” rating in a research note on Monday, September 20th.
+Four equities research analysts have rated the stock with a sell rating, thirteen have given a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat.com, The Kroger currently has an average rating of “Hold” and an average price target of $38.44.

 The Kroger Company Profile